SDA-SE/sda-dropwizard-commons/README.md

 inside a Weld-SE container and provides CDI support for servlets, listeners and resources.

-The module [`sda-commons-server-weld-example`](./sda-commons-server-weld-example/README.md) gives a small example on starting an application within an Weld container.
+The module [`sda-commons-server-weld-example`](./sda-commons-server-weld-example/README.md) gives a small example on starting an application within a Weld container.

 ##### YAML